nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 An employee models a person in the company.
 Employees can be added to SudoHR to better track their data, involvement in the company, as well as easy retrieval of information.

-An employee possess the following attributes:
+An employee possesses the following attributes:
 1. Employee ID
 2. Name
 3. Phone Number